sequentech/step/doc/design/velvet/README.md

 ##### Invalid ballots

-TODO: determine if the invalid ballots configuration should be set in the `velvet-config.json` for the `DoTally` pipe or in the election configuration.
+TODO: determine if the invalid ballots configuration should be set in the `velvet-config.json` for the `VelvetDoTally` pipe or in the election configuration.

 Invalid ballots can be represented as such: